 Duò 剁 is performed with both arms extended, resulting in a powerful thrust or cut.
 Combined with Mò, Duò may also be used to deflect the opponent’s sword.

-Tiăo 挑 is a swift cut performed with the false edge of the blade.
+Tiăo 挑 means to rise, to provoke something or someone, to poke the fire.
+It is a swift cut performed with the false edge.

 Diăn 點 is a swift thrust or light cut performed with the very tip of the blade.